simme/drupal-services_accept_origin/README.txt

 Services Accept Origin
 ----------------------

-This is an authentication module for [Services](http://drupal.org/project/services).
+This is an authentication module for Services (http://drupal.org/project/services).

 It let's you specify a whitelist of domains.
 Domains in this whitelist will then be allowed to make cross domain XMLHttpRequests.
 This works by setting the